 For U.S. plans, the Company establishes its discount rate assumption by reference to a yield curve published by an actuary and projected plan cash flows.
 For plans outside the U.S., the Company establishes a rate by country by reference to highly rated corporate bonds.
 These reference points have been determined to adequately match expected plan cash flows.
 The Company bases its inflation assumption on an evaluation of external market indicators.
 The salary assumptions are based on actual historical experience, the near-term outlook and assumed inflation.
 Retirement rates are based on experience.
 The investment return assumption is based on the expected long-term performance of plan assets.
 In setting this number, the Company considers the input of actuaries and investment advisors, its long-term historical returns, the allocation of plan assets and projected returns on plan assets.
-The Company decreased its investment return assumption for its U.S. plans to a weighted average rate of 7.0 percent for 2018.
+For 2019, the Company will use investment return assumptions of 7.25 percent for the larger of its two funded U.S. plans and 6.25 percent for the smaller plan, unchanged from the rates assumed for 2018.
 Mortality rates are based on current common group mortality tables for males and females.